 [See Disclaimer below, regarding citizen grassroots volunteers and website]

-Please DONATE!
-Support our next steps to preserve the Parkway!
+Please DONATE! ~ Please support our legal efforts to preserve the Parkway!

-Please DONATE!
-Support our next steps to preserve the Parkway!
+Please DONATE! ~ Please support our legal efforts to preserve the Parkway!

-Over 600 trees are in danger of being bulldozed for a bank erosion project along the American River Parkway!
+Nearly 700 trees are in danger of being removed for a bank erosion project along the American River Parkway!
+Less-destructive, nature-based alternatives (capable of equal flood protection with less environmental damage) were not sufficiently considered.
+Please join us in taking action.

 AMERICAN RIVER TREES